rachbowyer/keirin/README.md

  2) Compile down to a jar and run the code as a jar, rather than run from the REPL as the REPL introduces noise.

  3) Configure the JVM correctly.
 For example the following options are useful:
-   "-server" - enables server side JVM optimisations "-Xbatch" - disable background compilation "-XX:CICompilerCount=1" - only 1 thread allowed to compile code "-XX:-TieredCompilation" - disables tierd compilation.
+  * "-server" - enables server side JVM optimisations
+  * "-Xbatch" - disable background compilation
+  * "-XX:CICompilerCount=1" - only 1 thread allowed to compile code
+  * "-XX:-TieredCompilation" - disables tiered compilation.
 Need to allow only 1 thread for the compiled code.

 ## Rationale for Keirin